NET-A-PORTER/preston/packages/preston-core/Readme.md

 # preston-core
-Core library and CLI for building style guides
+Core library for publishing and building style guides